webzakimbo/bcome-read-the-docs/docs/source/notable/run.rst

 .. note::

-   When in the Console, Bcome caches all SSH connections, with re-connection automatic, resulting in faster execution of repeated 'run' commands.
+   When in console mode, Bcome caches all SSH connections, with re-connection automatic, resulting in faster execution of repeated 'run' commands.

 For more information on optimising your SSH connections see :doc:`../usage/optimising-ssh`